 Major or secondary instrument (guitar, violin, viola, cello, or bass).
-Credits 1-4 Corequisites Requires concurrent enrollment in MUA 160.
-Notes Private Lesson Fee

 Major or secondary instrument (guitar, violin, viola, cello, or bass).
-Credits 1-4 Corequisites Requires concurrent enrollment in MUA 160.
-Notes Private Lesson Fee presents the recital.
-Semester Offered

-MUA 480 : Recital
+MUA 480: Recital

 Performance of approximately 60 minutes.

-Credits 1 Prerequisites A student must be studying applied music with a member of the Newberry College faculty in the area or areas in which he or she will be presenting a recital during the semester in which he or she
+A student must be studying applied music with a member of the Newberry College faculty in the area or areas in which he or she will be presenting a recital during the semester in which he or she presents the recital.